Ahmad Tejan Kabbah: Personal life

 Kabbah's wife Patricia, an ethnic Sherbro, died in 1998.
-He has five children: Mariama, Abu, Michael, and Tejan Jr., and six grandchildren: Simone, Aidan, Abubakarr Sidique, Mariama, Nkoya, and Zainab Kabbah.
+He has five children: Mariama, Abu, Michael, and Tejan Jr., and six grandchildren: Simone, Aidan, Abubakarr Sidique, Mariama, Nkoya, Tejan, and Zainab Kabbah.
 In 2008 he married Isata Jabbie Kabbah, who was about 40 years his junior.

 Honors

 President Kabbah, as chancellor of the University of Sierra Leone in Freetown holds an honorary doctor of laws degree of the university.
 In September 2001 Southern Connecticut State University in the United States awarded him with an honorary degree of Doctor of Laws, in recognition of his effort to bring peace to his country.
 In July 2006, he received another honorary degree of Doctor of Laws from the University of Bradford in the United Kingdom, for his contribution to restoring peace in his country after a decade of civil war, and for working towards political and economic reconstruction following the end of the war.

 Kabbah was a grand commander of the Order of the Republic of Sierra Leone.